-Users make rational trade-offs at every single step.
+Users make rational trade-offs at every step.

 have laid out a research plan to reach this point.

-Now the map that I showed you
+Now the map that I showed you,

-the journey map I showed you -
+the journey map I showed you,

 We don't do this work in the service of

 We use the artefact to track where we are

 We did the research to begin to understand the larger system.